Bordeaux 2017 - ITINERARY

 We will enjoy a wonderful 3 course luncheon matched with the wines of Château Beauséjour in the newly renovated dining area at the château that served as the horse barn in the old days.
 Gérard Dupuis and his wife Claire will have lunch with us, and will talk about their wines.
 Gérard’s good friend is an excellent chef who used to run a restaurant in the vicinity of Saint-Emilion and he will prepare the meal.
 We will experience true, warm French hospitality when meeting the Dupuy family and by sharing this meal with them.

-This hotel has a beautiful garden and quite a big pool.
-It provides for total peace and quiet and fresh air.
+This hotel is a gem.
+The rooms are modern and very tastefully decorated.
+It also has a beautiful garden and quite a big pool.
+It provides for total peace, tranquility, and fresh air.

 DAY 3: Friday, September 08